-That got his attention.
-David’s ultimately rose to that with the response . . . “where is that uncircumcised Philistine?” and the rest is history.
+The reward grabbed his attention and David ultimately rose to the challenge with the response . . . “where is that uncircumcised Philistine?”and the rest is history.
 No one in the reluctant army wanted to do a less than desirable task which presented David with a divine appointment with destiny.

-Sixth, your turning point will come when you learn the real value of things.
+Sixth, your turning point can come when you learn the real value of life.